Frequently Asked Questions (and their answers)

 Who can use RQC already?

-So far, only there is complete functionality only for conference chairs (and their reviewers): review quality definition, grading, receipt creation; and only for conferences using the EasyChair or HotCRP manuscript handling systems (MHS).
+So far, only there is complete functionality only for conference chairs (and their reviewers): review quality definition, grading, receipt creation; and only for conferences using the HotCRP manuscript handling system (MHS).
+(For many years, RQC was also available for EasyChair, but this had to be deactivated in 2024-07 after EasyChair had made automated login extremely difficult.)

-The functionalty for journals and publishers can so far only be tried out in demomode, not actually fully used.
-There are several reasons: Required legalese text is yet missing, some functionality is not yet quite complete, and (most importantly) no RQC adapter exists for any manuscript handling system.
-I am currently building one for OJS.
+The functionalty for journals and publishers can so far only be tried out in demomode, not actually fully used, because: Required legalese text is yet missing, some functionality is not yet quite complete, and the first RQC adapter (for the OJS MHS) first has to be piloted.
+After a few weeks of pilot usage, full RQC use for journals will be released.

 Functionality for research institutions will arrive in phase 3.